SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 The two optimal solutions of stochastic and constant floor meet at $$\alpha = 0$$.
 The constratint becomes a bankruptcy protection $$W_t \geq 0$$, which is likely the lowest bottom line for a lot of investors :).
 Obviously reducing the maximum drawdown ($$1 - \alpha$$) threshold is at the cost of lower rate of wealth accumulation.
 Rasing the value of $$\alpha$$ from 0 to $$\alpha_1$$ scalses the long term rate of expected utility growth down by a factor of $$1 - [1 + (\dfrac{1}{\alpha_0} -1)A] ^ {-1}$$.
 The loss in growth rate is smaller for investors that are more risk averse or when the degree of protection on drawdown is small.

-### The application Side <a name="app"></a>
+### The practical Side <a name="practice"></a>

-Now we have the clearly defined optimal holding in risky asset.
+Here we are with a clearly defined optimal holding in risky asset.
 In presence of a risk free asset and a risky asset following a Geometric Brownian motion, a continuous re-allocation as per the optimal holding leads to maximized wealth utility growth with predifined drawdown level almost surely.

 $$
 \begin{aligned}